-Outstanding Transactions balances Terms and conditions Reinsurance transactions Parent Company s, excluding funds (177,667,855) held 395,066,573 The outstanding balances are due 75 days after the end of each quarter.
+Outstanding Transactions balances Terms and conditions Reinsurance transactions, excluding funds held Parent Company (177,667,855) (395,066,573) The outstanding balances are due 75 days after the end of each quarter.
 The payable are unsecured, bear no interest and payable in cash at gross amount.
-Funds held for reinsurers Parent Company Interest expense from fur 21,916,363 892,009,754 Funds held for reinsurers are retained within one year Parent Company 32,324,772 - after inception of related reinsurance policies.
+Funds held for reinsurers S Parent Company 21,916,363 (892,009,754) Interest expense from fu Funds held for reinsurers are retained within one year Parent Company 32,324,772 - after inception of related reinsurance policies.
 The outstanding balances are unsecured, bear interest based on BSP published rate on treasury bills for over 90 days and payable in cash at gross amount.
-Operating expenses Parent Company Entities under common control 63,089,289 137,903,133 5,985,139 9,661,500 The Company has an existing service agreement with the Parent Company for the provision of services and allocation of shared costs and are payable in cash at gross amount.
+Operating expenses Parent Company 63,089,289 (5,985,139) The Company has an existing service agreement with Entities under the Parent Company for the provision of services and common control 137,903,133 (9,661,500) allocation of shared costs and are payable in cash at gross amount.
 The outstanding balances are unsecured, bear no interest and are payable in cash on demand.
-Other income Entities under common control 54,661,498 31,990,775 These arise from claims handling and management services rendered by the Company to related parties under common control.
+Other income Entities under 54,661,498 31,990,775 These arise from claims handling and management common control - 1,001,100 .,,,,,,,,, services rendered by the Company to related parties under common control.
 The outstanding balances are unsecured, bear no interest and collectible in cash at gross amount on demand.
-Intercompany accounts re Entities under common control eceivable under L (26,087,456) oans and receiva 23,779,358 ables The outstanding balances are unsecured, bear no interest and collectible in cash at gross amount on demand.
+Intercompany accounts receivable under L nans and receiva Entities under (26,087,456) 23,779,358 The outstanding balances are unsecured, bear no common control (20,007,400) 20,779,000 interest and collectible in cash at gross amount on common control demand.
+Salaries, allowances and d other short-term h enefits domana.
+Key management a carior orion torrill b Bonuses are payable within the first quarter of the personnel 74,534,477 following calendar year.
+17,557,711 Tollowing balendar year.
+Retirement expense Pefer to Note 22 Employee Panefite Key management E 072 047 - Refer to Note 22 - Employee Benefits. personnel 5,073,947 Post-retirement benefit Key management Refer to Note 22 - Employee Benefits. personnel 120,517 -

-Outstanding Terms and conditions

-Transactions balances

-Salaries, allowances and d other short-term b enefits

-Key management 74,534,477 - Bonuses are payable within the first quarter of the

-personnel following calendar year.

-Retirement expense

-Key management 5,073,947 - Refer to Note 22 - Employee Benefits.

-personnel

-Post-retirement benefit

-Key management 120,517 - Refer to Note 22 - Employee Benefits.

-personnel